Camille Abily: 2010–11

-In 2010, Abily announced that she would be returning to Lyon for the 2010–11 season and, subsequently, became a part of the Olympique Lyon team that won their first UEFA Women's Champions League title.
-After spending eight seasons at Lyon during her second stint there, Abily retired in 2018.
+In 2010, Abily announced that she would be returning to Lyon for the 2010–11 season.
+She won her fourth Division 1 Féminine title, and second with Lyon.
+On 26 May 2011, she was a part of the Lyon team that won their first Champions League title.
+Abily was named Player of the Match in the final.
+She was nominated for the UNFP Women's Player of the Year.